neos/neos-development-collection/Neos.Neos/Documentation/CreatingASite/RenderingCustomMarkup/CustomContentElements.rst

 Defining new content elements is usually a three-step process:

 #.
-Defining a *TYPO3CR Node Type*, listing the properties and types of the node.
+Defining a *Neos ContentRepository Node Type*, listing the properties and types of the node.

 #.
-Defining a *TypoScript object* which is responsible for rendering this content type.
+Defining a *Fusion object* which is responsible for rendering this content type.
    Usually, this is a wrapper for a Fluid Template which then defines the rendered markup.